0xvext/0xvext.github.io/_posts/2018-11-08-brakesec-book-club-hackers-playbook-3-chapter-1-notes.md

 An example of a challenge with just running the book's commands: during the setup of "intelligence-gathering" modules per the book's instructions: the process opens a config file in vi for entering a VirusTotal API key.
 There is no context provided, just a file open in vi with a single parameter.
 Not too hard to figure out, but likely is for a module that won't come up during the book for a while (or at all), so it's a good example of installing bloat that isn't focused to a deliberate purpose.

-Another challenge: Some services are started as part of this process that you might not be aware of:kingphisher is set up on port 80 to the world.
+Another challenge: Some services are started as part of this process that you might not be aware of: kingphisher is set up on port 80 to the world.

 postgres is set up on port 5432, though not globally (loopback).